-- Consider the case that our input data x_i are rectangular image patches. - And consider this case closely as it is part of project I. - Define a collection of Haar-like rectangle features. - The feature value extracted is the difference of the pixel sum in the white sub-regions and the black sub-regions. - With a base patch size of 24x24, there are over 180,000 possible such rectangle features.
+• Consider the case that our input data x_i are rectangular image patches.

+- Define a collection of Haar-like rectangle features. - The feature value extracted is the difference of the pixel sum in the white sub-regions and the black sub-regions. - With a base patch size of 24x24, there are over 180,000 possible such rectangle features.